makersacademy/rps-challenge/process.md

 Added CSS to style the pages.

-REFACTOR - Moved h1 styling to share with body, DRY.
+REFACTOR - Moved h1 styling to share with body, DRY, per peer-review with Simon.

-REFACTOR - Moved CSS to a file required in all pages, DRY.
+REFACTOR - Moved CSS to a file required in all pages, DRY, per peer-review with Simon.